On the Trade-off between Redundancy and Local Coherence in Summarization: Related Work

 \subsection{Summarization Approaches}

-Extractive approaches to summarization aim to first obtain a representation of content in a source document, then select a subset of content units, and finally present the concatenation as a summary.
-Early approaches represented and organized content in a document using semantic and discourse methods such as lexical chains \shortcite{barzilay1999using,silber2002efficiently}, latent semantic analysis \shortcite{gong2001generic,hachey2006dimensionality}, coreference information \shortcite{baldwin1998dynamic,steinberger2007two}, and rhetorical structure theory \shortcite{ono1994abstract,marcu1998build}.
+Early approaches represented and organized content in a document using semantic and discourse methods such as lexical chains \shortcite{barzilay-elhadad-1997-using,silber2002efficiently}, latent semantic analysis \shortcite{gong2001generic,hachey2006dimensionality}, coreference information \shortcite{baldwin1998dynamic,steinberger2007two}, and rhetorical structure theory \shortcite{ono1994abstract,marcu1998build}.
 In particular, graph representations proved effective in encoding relations between content units such as discourse relations \shortcite{wolf2004paragraph,louis2010discourse} and word co-occurrence statistics \shortcite{mihalcea2004textrank,erkan2004lexrank}.
 After obtaining a representation of a document, the selection of content units (usually sentences) is posed as a unit ranking problem or a sequence labeling problem in which each unit is labeled as `select' or `not select'.
 For this selection stage, machine learning approaches have proven effective at identifying summary-worthy units (i.e.\ relevant and informative) by leveraging manually-crafted features such as word frequency \shortcite{vanderwende2007beyond,nenkova2006compositional}, sentence length \shortcite{radev-etal-2004-mead}, and the presence of keywords of proper nouns \shortcite{kupiec1995trainable,jones2007automatic}.